Carlton, Victoria: Sport

-Carlton is the home of the Australian rules football club, the Carlton Football Club (known as 'the Blues'), who are based at their former home ground, the Princes Park Football Ground, in nearby North Carlton.
-The club plays home games at the Docklands Stadium and the Melbourne Cricket Ground.
+Carlton is the home of the Carlton Football Club, an Australian rules football club that competes in the Australian Football League.
+Known commonly as the "Bluebaggers" or "Blues", the club are headquartered and train at their former home ground, the Princes Park Football Ground, in nearby Carlton North.
+The club splits its home games between the Melbourne Cricket Ground and Marvel Stadium.

 Lygon Street, Grattan Street and Queensberry Street were part of the route of the marathon in the 2006 Commonwealth Games, which was hosted in Melbourne.
 Lygon and Cardigan Streets are part of the seventh course of the annual cycling tour, Jayco Herald Sun Tour.

 Economy and commerce

 Lygon Street, which runs through the heart of Carlton, is a centre of Italian culture and cuisine.
 It is popular among Melburnians and foreigners alike for its numerous restaurants, especially Italian restaurants.
-Lygon Street has six specialist gelaterias, and several continental cake cafes.
+Lygon Street is also home to coffee roasters, brunch cafes, pubs, rooftop bars, specialist gelaterias, and several continental cake cafes.

-Although Lygon Street is most renowned for its cafes and restaurants, it is also home to some notable retail stores including Readings bookstore.
+Although Lygon Street is most renowned for its cafes and restaurants, it is also home to some notable retail stores including Readings bookstore and Cinema Nova.